Former Massachusetts Supreme Court Justice; Advocate for Oppressed in Legal System; Criminal & Civil Law Attorney

 • What are the speaker fees for Justice Shannon Frison

 Speaking fees for Justice Shannon Frison, or any other speakers and celebrities, are determined based on a number of factors and may change without notice.
-The estimated fees to book Justice Shannon Frison are for live events and for virtual events.
+The estimated fees to book Justice Shannon Frison are under $10,000 for live events and under $10,000 for virtual events.
 For the most current speaking fee to hire Justice Shannon Frison, click the Check Availability button above and complete the form on this page, or call our office at 1.800.698.2536 to speak directly with an experienced booking agent.

 • What topics does Justice Shannon Frison speak about?